-An artificial eye is not only a prosthesis (a medical device that replaces lost tissue) it is also an orthosis (a medical device that supports tissue).
+An artificial eye is an ocular prosthesis (a medical device that replaces lost tissue) it is also an orthosis (a medical device that supports tissue).

 Please note that if you have recently undergone surgery, a period of time will be required for healing and stabilisation.
-Your surgeon will advise you when you are ready for us to proceed.
+Your surgeon will advise you when you are ready for us to proceed with your appointments.

 Below is an indication of what may take place during your appointments.

 You will be assessed to ensure that your socket is healthy and that we are able to proceed to fabricate your prosthesis.

 After assessment we obtain an impression of your socket by introducing a cream which sets to a soft, rubbery consistency to record the shape of your socket.
 We then hand paint the iris for your artificial eye in your presence to obtain a colour match to your natural eye.